Oridak771/Vandal-DB/CONTRIBUTING.md

-# Contributing to Phantom-DB
+# Contributing to Vandal-DB

-First off, thank you for considering contributing to Phantom-DB!
-It's people like you that make Phantom-DB such a great tool.
+First off, thank you for considering contributing to Vandal-DB!
+It's people like you that make Vandal-DB such a great tool.

 ## Where do I go from here?

-If you've noticed a bug or have a question, [search the issue tracker](https://github.com/phantom-db/phantom-db/issues) to see if someone else has already created a ticket.
-If not, feel free to [create a new issue](https://github.com/phantom-db/phantom-db/issues/new).
+If you've noticed a bug or have a question, [search the issue tracker](https://github.com/vandal-db/vandal-db/issues) to see if someone else has already created a ticket.
+If not, feel free to [create a new issue](https://github.com/vandal-db/vandal-db/issues/new).

 ## Fork & create a branch